 If your newborn’s skin turns yellow within their first couple of weeks or months, they may have a rare liver disease called biliary atresia.
-California Pediatric Surgical Group provides comprehensive care for infants with biliary atresia at their locations in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices.
+California Pediatric Surgical Group provides comprehensive care for infants with biliary atresia at their locations in Santa Barbara, and Ventura, California, offices.
 Biliary atresia can be fatal without surgical treatment, so call the location nearest you or book an appointment online right away.

 Biliary atresia is a disease that occurs in infants and affects the bile ducts, which are tubes in the liver.
 Bile is a fluid produced by the liver that your body uses for digestion and waste removal.
 Biliary atresia blocks the bile ducts so that bile builds up and quickly damages the liver.
 Eventually, this leads to scarring of the liver cells (cirrhosis) and liver failure.

 Most babies with biliary atresia appear healthy at birth.
 Symptoms typically appear within the first two weeks or months of life and may include:

 Many newborns have jaundice due to an immature liver, but when this is the case, it usually disappears within the first week to 10 days.
 Babies with biliary atresia often have a normal skin tone at birth and then develop jaundice about 2-3 weeks later.

 The doctor first reviews your infant’s medical and family history and performs a physical exam.
 They may take a series of tests, including: